-Chelmsford Coroner’s court heard how seven-year-old Malaika was misdiagnosed with stomach bug, gastroenteritis, just a day before she died of sepsis from a burst appendix.
+Chelmsford Coroner’s court heard how seven-year-old Malaika was misdiagnosed by 111, with a stomach bug, gastroenteritis, just a day before she died of sepsis from a burst appendix.

 Malaika’s mum, Donna Howe, 38, called 111 after her daughter’s condition worsened.
 The service in South Essex is handled by a provider called IC24 based in Ashford, Kent.